 Discussion

-We evaluated sex specific genetic associations with biomarkers of AD neuropathology measured in cerebrospinal fluid.
+We evaluated sex-specific genetic associations with biomarkers of AD neuropathology measured in CSF.
 We observed female-specific associations with amyloid levels in one previously identified locus on chromosome 6 and one novel locus on chromosome 4, both of which did not show an association among males.
 In tau analyses, we provide confirmation that the association between the APOE locus and CSF tau levels is stronger among females compared to males,14 and provide new evidence that the previously observed tau association on chromosome 4 is driven by females.
-Finally, we provide strong functional evidence that the sex specific association on chromosome 6 is driven by a female-specific effect of SERPINB1 gene expression levels on amyloidosis, and that the sex specific association at chromosome 4 may be driven by a female-specific association between OSTN or CLDN16 expression on tau levels.
+Finally, we provide strong functional evidence that the sex-specific association on chromosome 6 is driven by a female-specific effect of SERPINB1 gene expression levels on amyloidosis, and that the sex-specific association at chromosome 4 may be driven by a female-specific association between OSTN or CLDN16 expression on tau levels.
 Together, our results highlight the importance of sex considerations in models of AD risk, and suggest potential candidate pathways that may differentially drive levels of AD neuropathology among males and females.

 We provide strong evidence that genetic variation within Serpin Family B Member 1 (SERPINB1) is related to amyloidosis, particularly among females.
 Our eQTL results and prefrontal cortex expression results provide additional support for the functional role of SERPINB1 in amyloidosis, and suggest that expression levels of SERPINB1 in the brain are associated with amyloidosis among females.
 Serpins have been implicated as potential inhibitors of Aβ toxicity previously,20 likely through a role in regulating neutrophil infiltration21 in response to amyloidosis.13 Neutrophil response has been shown to be sex dimorphic and modulated by sex hormones in rats,22 and there is substantial evidence that estrogen has direct effects on neutrophil infiltration and neutrophil clearance.23 Our results suggest that SERPINB1 is strongly associated with amyloid levels among females, and the previous work on SERPINB1 and neutrophil signaling highlights the need to better understand how gonadal hormonal changes in late life may impact the innate immune response to amyloidosis.